 The Authority's Audit and Governance Committee is responsible for overseeing the Authority's risk management strategy and corporate risk register.
-The Risk Strategy was adopted by the Combined Authority Board in January 2020 and will be updated in 2021/22 following a review by officers working with the internal auditors.
+The Risk Strategy was adopted by the Combined Authority Board in January 2020 and will be updated in 2021/22 following a review by the internal auditors.